This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 It is important to notify the Registrar within 14 days of any changes to your office address.
 Maintaining an up-to-date registered address is essential for compliance and ensures your business remains in good standing with regulatory authorities.

-5. Prepare Incorporation Documents
+5. Prepare the Incorporation Documents

 6. Incorporate Your Company